Elderly woman dies during 'possible burglary'

 Officers believe one or more suspects gained entry to the woman's house in Waltheof Gardens between Saturday evening and Sunday morning.

-Police were called by the London Ambulance Service at around 10:45 BST on Sunday.
+Police were called by the London Ambulance Service at about 10:45 BST on Sunday.

-The woman was pronounced dead at the scene and her next of kin have been informed.

 Det Ch Insp Garry Moncrieff said: "The woman had clearly been assaulted and, as such, a murder investigation has been launched.